 - The amount designated by WPF as a housing allowance.

-To review the latest housing allowance information, please see Preparing Tax Returns for Clergy, a booklet provided for easy review and downloading in our Resources section below.
+-To review the latest housing allowance information, please see the Minister’s Tax & Financial Guide, available for download in our Resources section below.

-The Extended Payment Form is to be completed for a monthly (or quarterly or semi-annually or annual) benefit.
+The Extended Payment Form is to be completed for a monthly (or quarterly, semi-annually or annual) benefit.
 You have the option to have the benefit funds directly deposited into a checking or savings account.

 The W-4P Form is a Federal tax form where you can indicate if you want to withhold tax or not.